chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     sudo chef-automate stop
     ```

-1. Run the restore command in one of the Chef Automate nodes in the Chef-Automate HA cluster:
+1. Restore in Chef-Automate HA using the following command:

     ```bash
-    automate_version_number=4.x.y ## Please change this to the version of Chef Automate HA installed.
-Look for /var/tmp/frontend-4.x.y.aib file chef-automate backup restore /mnt/automate_backups/<backup_id>/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-${automate_version_number}.aib --skip-preflight
+    chef-automate backup restore /mnt/automate_backups/<backup_id>/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-${automate_version_number}.aib --skip-preflight
+    ## Refer to the `/var/tmp/frontend-4.x.y.aib` file name for the exact version number.
     ```

-1. Start the Service in All the Frontend Nodes with the command shown below:
+1. Start the Service in all the Frontend Nodes using the following command:

-    ``` bash
+    ```bash
     sudo chef-automate start
     ```

 ## Upgrade with S3

+For AWS managed services, map the snapshot role to OpenSearch dashboard.
+It is necessary to [enable backup and restore in OpenSearch](automate/managed_services/#enabling-opensearch-backup-restore).

-1. Patch the following configuration in Standalone Chef Automate for creating the backup in the S3 bucket.
+1. Patch the following configuration in Standalone Chef Automate for creating the backup in the S3.

     ```bash
     [global.v1.backups]